junxit/us-congress-bills-109/metadata.md

 - 2005-09-14 — Introduced in House
 - 2005-09-14 — Introduced in House
 - 2005-09-14 — Referred to the House Committee on Government Reform.
+- 2005-09-15 — Committee Consideration and Mark-up Session Held.
+- 2005-09-15 — Ordered to be Reported by Unanimous Consent.
+- 2005-09-21 — Considered under suspension of the rules. (consideration: CR H8177-8178)
+- 2005-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3767.
+- 2005-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-09-21 — Mr. Gutknecht moved to suspend the rules and pass the bill.
+- 2005-09-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8177)
+- 2005-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8177)